-Students seeking special subject (grades K-12) teacher licensure in Physical Education must satisfy the requirements for the B.S. degree and for Undergraduate Teacher Licensure (including the Special Subject Education Minor) outlined under the Department of Teacher Education in this catalog.
+Students seeking special subject (grades K-12) teacher licensure in Health and Physical Education must satisfy the requirements for the B.S. degree and for undergraduate teacher licensure (including the Special Subject Education Minor) outlined under the heading for the Department of Teacher Education in this catalog.